 The good news is I am now posting the recipe and I also used different plating pictures 🙂

 Fried rice like Jollof rice is a party favourite and it usually accompanies Jollof rice.
 Most times Nigerian party food is served as half portion fried rice and half portion jollof rice thereby giving people options to eat the one they prefer or have the best of both world.
 I personally like best of both world.
-I like Jollof rice and I like fried rice😊.
-Also if one is not to my taste the other might except for the few occasions where both were lipssealed
+If one is not to my taste the other might except for the few occasions where both were lipssealed.

 Growing up, I liked eating fried rice but cooking it was another matter.
 I hated the amount of time I used to spend in chopping the vegetables.
 That was really the hard work of the whole process of cooking fried rice.
 Thank God I now live where already chopped mixed vegetables and peppers are easily available although most times they come frozen.

 Be aware that fresh vegetables best for fried rice but for those that can’t be bothered all the time with the cutting of the vegetables, the frozen ones works fine as well.

 Mixed vegetables ( carrot, green peas, sweetcorn, green beans)